faizanvahevaria/chrisamow.github.io/_posts/2016-11-27-linux-bitwig-padkontrol.md

 Hopefully I find a way to get more debug info.
 I am posting this partly because some people think that padkontrol doesn't work with bitwig at all, but at least I can use the pads now without the 2 midi knob controllers and xy pad.

-Just remember that the padkontrol C2 will trigger C1 on bitwig (everything is an octave lower)
+Just remember that the padkontrol C2 will trigger C1 on bitwig (everything is an octave lower).
+At least it's nice that you don't need any drivers on linux with alsa built-in support.